 Steensland’s current research focuses on contemporary spirituality and religious pluralism.

 He serves on the Editorial Board of the Journal for the Social Scientific Study of Religion and has served on Council for the Society for the Scientific Study of Religion and as Chair of the Sociology of Religion section for the American Sociological Association.
 He is a Research Director at the Center for the Study of Religion and American Culture.
 From 2016-2020, he was Director of IU’s Consortium for the Study of Religion, Ethics, and Society.

-Steensland teaches undergraduate courses on sociology of religion, social problems, social theory, and introduction to sociology, and graduate seminars on sociological theory, sociology of religion, cultural analysis, political sociology, and textual analysis.
-He twice won Indiana University’s Trustee’s Teaching Award and also received the Edwin H. Sutherland Excellence in Teaching Award.
+Steensland has taught undergraduate courses on sociology of religion, social problems, social theory, and introduction to sociology, and graduate seminars on sociological theory, sociology of religion, cultural analysis, political sociology, and textual analysis.
+He has twice won Indiana University’s Trustee’s Teaching Award and also received the Edwin H. Sutherland Excellence in Teaching Award.

-From 2002 to 2014 Steensland was a faculty member in the sociology department at Indiana University-Bloomington.
-He earned a PhD in sociology at Princeton University in 2002.
+From 2002 to 2014, Steensland was Assistant and Associate Professor in the sociology department at Indiana University-Bloomington.
+He received his PhD in sociology from Princeton University in 2002.